-In the ordinary course of its business, the Company enters into contracts or agreements that contain indemnifications or warranties.
+In the ordinary course of its business, the Company enters into contracts or agreements that contain indemnification or warranties.
 Future events could occur that lead to the execution of these provisions against the Company.
 The Company believes that the likelihood of such an event is remote; however, the maximum potential exposure is unknown.
-No accrual has been made in the consolidated financial statements as of March 31, 2015 and December 31, 2014 for any such exposure.
+No accrual has been made in the consolidated financial statements as of September 30, 2015 and December 31, 2014 for any such exposure.

-As of March 31, 2015 and December 31, 2014, the Company had \$1,140,630 and \$1,129,522, respectively, in total capital commitments from stockholders, of which \$724,855 and \$776,750, respectively, was unfunded.
-As of March 31, 2015 and December 31, 2014, certain current directors had committed \$1,500 in capital commitments to the Company.
+As of September 30, 2015 and December 31, 2014, the Company had \$1,159,529 and \$1,129,522, respectively, in total capital commitments from stockholders, of which \$613,667 and \$776,750, respectively, was unfunded.
+As of September 30, 2015 and December 31, 2014, certain current directors had committed \$1,541 and \$1,500, respectively, in capital commitments to the Company.

-As of March 31, 2015 and December 31, 2014, there was a \$100,000 pledge of unfunded investor equity capital commitments to the lenders of the Facility, which shall be released once \$100,000 of incremental capital has been called and received by the Company subsequent to the First Facility Amendment Effective Date.
-Such capital call commitment has not been satisfied as of March 31, 2015 and December 31, 2014.
+As of December 31, 2014, there was a \$100,000 pledge of unfunded investor equity capital commitments to the lenders of the Facility, which was subject to release once \$100,000 of incremental capital had been called and received by the Company subsequent to the effective date of the First Facility Amendment Effective Date.
+Such capital call commitment had not been satisfied as of December 31, 2014.
+The pledge of unfunded investor equity capital commitments had been released as of September 30, 2015.

-The Company had the following unfunded commitments to fund delayed draw senior secured loans as of the indicated dates:
+The Company had the following unfunded commitments to fund delayed draw and revolving senior secured loans as of the indicated dates: